loftylabs/vue_deckgl/_docs/content/en/tutorial/interactivity.md

 ### Interactivity with DeckGL

-Interactivity comes in a couple different forms with DeckGL
+Interactivity comes in a couple different forms with DeckGL.

 - Controll the Viewport: `:controller="true" :controlMap="true" ` ship by default, but these properties enable DeckGL/Mapbox to respond to viewState changes via mouse drag, scroll,etc.